Mechanical Engineering

 ENSC 1406E Earth’s Environmental Systems

-+ other science or engineering courses may be allowed with Program Coordinator's permission
++ Other upper year science or engineering courses may be allowed with Program Coordinator's permission.

 Approved Complementary Studies Electives (9cr required)